kuzzleio/kuzzle-plugin-logger/README.md

 ## file

-For this service `file`, this configuration is available:
+For the service `file`, these configurations are available:

 | Name | Default value | Available | Description                 |
 |------|---------------|-----------|-----------------------------|